<?xml version="1.0" encoding="UTF-8"?>

 <ul>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Supervised visitation</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Do you charge hourly or flat fees?</span></li>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Exchange supervision</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Are retainers required?</span></li>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Requirements for therapy, treatment, or parenting classes</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">How do you bill for communication or document review?</span></li>

 </ul>